dbasu-umass/clptheory/README.md

 The package contains the following three datasets.

+1.  `aussea`: the socio economic accounts for the Australian economy extracted from the 2016 release of the World Input Output Database;
+    this data set contains industry-level variables (53 industries) for the USA for 15 years, 2000-2014;

+2.  `ausiot`: input-output tables for the Australian economy extracted from the 2016 release of the World Input Output Database; this data set contains 53-industry input-output tables for the USA for 15 years, 2000-2014;

-1.  `usasea`: the socio economic accounts for the USA extracted from the 2016 release of the World Input Output Database; this data set contains industry-level variables (53 industries) for the USA for 15 years, 2000-2014;
+3.  `usasea`: the socio economic accounts for the USA extracted from the 2016 release of the World Input Output Database; this data set contains industry-level variables (53 industries) for the USA for 15 years, 2000-2014;

-2.  `usaiot`: input-output tables for the USA extracted from the 2016 release of the World Input Output Database; this data set contains 53-industry input-output tables for the USA for 15 years, 2000-2014;
+4.  `usaiot`: input-output tables for the USA extracted from the 2016 release of the World Input Output Database; this data set contains 53-industry input-output tables for the USA for 15 years, 2000-2014;

-3.  `usarwb`: personal consumption expenditure on the output of the 53 industries of the input-output tables for the USA extracted from the 2016 release of the World Input Output Database; this data set contains data for 15 years, 2000-2014.
+5.  `usarwb`: personal consumption expenditure on the output of the 53 industries of the input-output tables for the USA extracted from the 2016 release of the World Input Output Database; this data set contains data for 15 years, 2000-2014.
 (Note: This data set is not